Should You Take the Plea Deal? How to Decide

 1. "Has all discovery been received and reviewed?"

 Many plea deals are offered — and accepted — before the defense has received complete discovery.
 You wouldn't buy a house without an inspection.
 Why would you plead guilty without seeing all the evidence against you?
+Here's how to read your discovery so you know what you're looking at.

 Ask your attorney: